localstack/docs/content/en/user-guide/aws/route53/index.md

 test.example.com.
 300     IN      A       1.2.3.4
 ```

-## Customizing internal endpoint resolution
+### Customizing internal endpoint resolution

 The DNS name `localhost.localstack.cloud`, along with its subdomains like `mybucket.s3.localhost.localstack.cloud`, serves an internal routing purpose within LocalStack.
-It facilitates communication between a Lambda container and the LocalStack APIs.
+It facilitates communication between a LocalStack compute environment (such as a Lambda function) and the LocalStack APIs, as well as your containerised applications with the LocalStack APIs.
+For example configurations, see the [Network Troubleshooting guide]({{< ref "references/network-troubleshooting/endpoint-url/#from-your-container" >}}).

 For most use-cases, the default configuration of the internal LocalStack DNS name requires no modification.
 It functions seamlessly in typical scenarios.
 However, there are instances where adjusting the external resolution of this DNS name becomes necessary.
 For instance, this might be required when your LocalStack instance operates on a distinct Docker network compared to your application code or even on a separate machine.